parnopaeus/oalanguage/README.md

 ## TA Folder

 This folder contains preliminary analyses for an upcoming project.
+Please see the README file in this folder for more information as it is added.

 ## Contact